numberscope/backscope/doc/logging.md

 #### Request issue

-A "request issue" event is always supposed to come with a dump of the associated request-response conversation, stored in the key "response" as a base64 string:
+A "request issue" event describes a problem with an HTTP request.
+It should always come with a dump of the associated request-response conversation, stored in the key "response" as a base64 string:
 ```
 "response": "PCBHRVQgc3R1ZmYNCjwgSFRUUC8xLjENCg=="
 ```
-Applying `base64.b64decode()` to the conversation will turn it into byte array, like this:
+Applying [`base64.b64decode`](https://docs.python.org/3/library/base64.html#base64.b64decode) to the conversation will turn it into byte array, like this:
 ```python
 b'< GET stuff\\r\\n< HTTP/1.1\\r\\n< Host: oeis.org\\r\\n< ...'
 ```
 You can turn the byte array into a string, for printing or other uses, by calling its `decode('utf-8')` method.
-To understand how this string is formatted, let's look at an actual example.
+To understand how this string is formatted, let's look at an actual example (somewhat shortened).
 In the conversation below, we ask the OEIS for the B-file of a non-existent sequence, and we get a 404 error in response.
-To distinguish the two sides of the conversation, a `<` has been added to the start of every request line, and a `>` has been added to the start of every response line.
-(The last line of the response breaks over several lines when it's printed out, because it contains newline characters.)
+To distinguish the two sides of the conversation, a `<` is added to the start of every request line, and a `>` is added to the start of every response line.
+(The last line of the response breaks over several lines when it's printed out here, because it contains newline characters.)
 ```
 < GET /A000000/b000000.txt HTTP/1.1
 < Host: oeis.org